QMCSoftware/QMCSoftware/community.md

 * Provide support to other community members
 * Participate in community discussions and decision-making processes

-For the list of our contributors, please refer to  `https://github.com/QMCSoftware/QMCSoftware/graphs/contributors`.
+For the list of contributors to our GitHub, please refer to  [https://github.com/QMCSoftware/QMCSoftware/graphs/contributors](https://github.com/QMCSoftware/QMCSoftware/graphs/contributors).

+For a list of contributors to [QMCPY.org](https://qmcpy.org), please refer to [https://qmcpy.org/contributors/](https://qmcpy.org/contributors/).